 Susanna K. Sedrak advises clients on issues relating to licensing, disclosures, and compliance with consumer credit lending.
-As Counsel in the Los Angeles office of Buckley LLP, Ms. Sedrak represents financial services industry clients, including banks, mortgage companies, mortgage servicers, and commercial lenders in federal and state regulatory and compliance matters.
+As Partner in the Los Angeles office of Buckley LLP, Ms. Sedrak represents financial services industry clients, including banks, mortgage companies, mortgage servicers, and commercial lenders in federal and state regulatory and compliance matters.

 Her recent work includes: